WHY EGG DONATION

 CHOOSING A DONOR CAN BE EMOTIONAL

-Hearing the news that using donor eggs or sperm is the best option can come as a surprise.
+Our fertility specialists understand that hearing the news that using donor eggs or sperm is the best option can come as a surprise.
 Many people desire a biological connection to their child so it can be hard to let that preference go.
 It’s one of the reasons we offer emotional and psychological support at our practice.
-We will guide you through the process and help you feel as empowered as possible about all the choices that are yours to make.
+AZARH will guide you through the process and help you feel as empowered as possible about all the choices that are yours to make.

 Keep in mind, too, that for many parents who’ve used donor eggs or sperm, the experience of pregnancy has been known to create such a strong sense of connection to the baby that they can’t imagine feeling any closer even if there were more of a genetic link.
 And with any pregnancy — whether you use a donor or not — you will still have the privilege of knowing your baby’s every movement before it’s even born, being the first to hold him or her, and then spending a lifetime with a child that you created and brought into the world.

-Have questions about the egg and sperm donation process contact us today.
+Have questions about the egg and sperm donation process contact us today to speak with an infertility specialist.